SpaCE-10: A Comprehensive Benchmark for Multimodal Large Language Models in Compositional Spatial Intelligence: SpaCE-10

-\textbf{Cross-Capability Integration Strategy.} After generating the basic QA, we proceed to enhance the capabilities of the five types of questions in the basic QA.
-Before introducing the enhancement, we briefly describe the atomic capabilities.
-SpaCE-10 establishes an atomic capability pool, including c1 to c10: Object Recognition, Spatial Localization, Spatial Relationship, Size Comparison, Counting, Function Knowledge, Multi-view Fusion, Forward Thinking, Reverse Reasoning, and Situated Observation.
-As shown in Fig.~\ref{fig:stat} (\textit{Right}), in the capability pool, the most frequently utilized capabilities are C1, C2, C7, and C8, forming the spatial perception foundation of MLLMs.
-Higher-level abilities, such as C3, C9, and C10, are tested in approximately 50\% of the questions, enhancing the model’s spatial reasoning ability.
-More details of capabilities are provided in the supplementary material.

-Based on these atomic capabilities, we apply three strategies to integrate cross-capabilities into five types of QA: (1) For SA, OO, and OS, we integrate an additional C7.
-In the original basic QA, each option involves only a single object from the same scene.
-For OO and OS, we enhance them from single-object examinations to multiple objects from the same scene in each option, converting a single view to multiple-view fusion.
-Additionally, for OS, we slightly adjust the strategy by combining multiple spatial relationships into a single question, e.g., left, right, farthest, nearest, and so on.
-This integration forces the model to fully comprehend the entire scene, enabling a more holistic spatial perception.
-(2) For EP, we add C7 and C9, expanding the question to involve multiple objects.
-We then reverse the question type from “which object exists” to “which object does not exist,” integrating reverse reasoning capabilities.
-(3) For FR, we add C7, C9, and C10.
-The basic question asks which option correctly describes the function of an object near a given central object.
-The options are structured as <Object1>, <Function>....
-In the integrated version, the question is revised to: “Which of the following is correct?”
-Each option now involves a different central object, with the structure: “Among the objects adjacent to <Central Object1>, one can be used for <Function>, while none of the others can.”
-This change prevents potential leakage of prior knowledge, such as object names, and places greater emphasis on the model’s understanding of functional roles.
-Similar to the previous strategy, the task scope is expanded to cover the entire scene.
+\textbf{Cross-Capability Integration Strategy.} We apply three strategies to integrate cross-capabilities: (1) For SA, OO, and OS, we integrate an additional C7 (Multi-view Fusion).
+In the original setting, the four options usually refer to the same object (or object pair).
+We regroup multiple same-type, same-scene QAs into a single QA so that each option points to different objects.
+This forces MLLMs to search across the entire scene to find all mentioned entities, enabling a more holistic spatial perception.
+(2) For EP, we add C7 and C9 (Reverse Reasoning), expanding the question to involve multiple objects.
+We then reverse the question type from `which object exists' to `which object does not exist', integrating reverse reasoning capabilities.
+(3) For FR, we add C7, C9, and C10 (Situated Observation).
+The basic FR question asks `which option correctly describes the function of an object near \textit{central object}'.
+The four options are structured as `Object' which can be used to `Function'.
+In the integrated version, the question is simply revised to: `Which of the following is correct?'.
+But Each option involves a different central object, with the structure: `Among the objects adjacent to \textit{central object}, there is one can be used to `Function', but lacks two objects can be used to `Function'.
+This change prevents potential leakage of prior knowledge in options, such as object names, and places greater emphasis on the model's understanding of functional roles.
+The examples are in the Sec.~\ref{basic qa and compositional qa}.